gruntwork-io/docs/docs/pipelines/maintain/drift-detection.md

 ### Merging The Pull Request

 Merging the Pull Request will trigger a `terragrunt apply` on the drifted modules.
-In most cases this will resolve the drift.

 ### Updating Units

 You can make modifications to modules that have drifted and commit those changes to the Drift Detection branch.
-Each change will re-trigger `terragrunt plan` on the Pull Request, and you can inspect the plan to ensure that the unit is no longer drifting.
+Each change to a terragrunt unit change will re-trigger `terragrunt plan` in those units on the Pull Request, and you can inspect the plan to ensure that the unit no longer has drift.

 When the Pull Request is merged, Pipelines will run `terragrunt apply` on all the units that had drift detected **or** were modified in the Pull Request.
-If the unit is no longer drifting the apply will be a no-op.
+If the unit no longer has drift the apply will be a no-op and no infrastructure changes will be made.

 <!-- ##DOCS-SOURCER-START
 {
   "sourcePlugin": "local-copier",
-  "hash": "e7acdcdb9bb871255275d41cfb784bf2"
+  "hash": "a06ba81f5f28691ab23ce90ed7f7a40b"
 }
 ##DOCS-SOURCER-END -->